AaltoSciComp/scicomp-docs/rse/units.rst

 If you would like to join, check out the :doc:`implementation plan
-<procedures/implementation>` and/or contact us at scicomp at aalto.fi
+<procedures/implementation>` and/or contact us at rse-group at aalto.fi